Introduction

 Geographic Coverage and the Cities It Serves

-- Portland — Oregon's largest city and the Pacific Northwest's second-largest metro
+- Portland — Oregon's largest city and the Pacific Northwest's second-largest metro.

-- Salem — the state capital, home to state agencies and Willamette University
+- Salem — the state capital, home to state agencies and Willamette University.

-- Gresham — Oregon's fourth-largest city, east of Portland on the Columbia Gorge approach
+- Gresham — Oregon's fourth-largest city, east of Portland on the Columbia Gorge approach.

-- Lake Oswego — an affluent suburb known for healthcare and professional services
+- Lake Oswego — an affluent suburb known for healthcare and professional services.

-- Tigard, Tualatin, West Linn, Wilsonville, Oregon City, Sherwood, and Canby — growing Clackamas and Washington County communities
+- Tigard, Tualatin, West Linn, Wilsonville, Oregon City, Sherwood, and Canby — growing Clackamas and Washington County communities.

-- Astoria — the oldest American settlement west of the Rockies, at the mouth of the Columbia River in Clatsop County
+- Astoria — the oldest American settlement west of the Rockies, at the mouth of the Columbia River in Clatsop County.

-- Tillamook — a coastal dairy and tourism center in Tillamook County
+- Tillamook — a coastal dairy and tourism center in Tillamook County.

 Time Zone — Pacific Standard and Daylight Time

 Every community in the 503 service area observes Pacific Time.
-During standard time (first Sunday of November through second Sunday of March), clocks run at UTC−8 (PST).
+During standard time — the first Sunday of November through the second Sunday of March — clocks run at UTC−8 (PST).
 From the second Sunday of March through the first Sunday of November, daylight saving shifts clocks to UTC−7 (PDT).
-Portland opens for business three hours behind New York and eighteen hours behind Tokyo — a scheduling reality that matters for any company coordinating calls across coasts or with Asia-Pacific partners.
-The Pacific time zone boundary runs well to the east of the 503 footprint; area code 541, which covers eastern Oregon, also observes Pacific Time, so there is no time-zone crossing anywhere within the state.
+Portland opens for business three hours behind New York and eighteen hours behind Tokyo.
+That matters for any company coordinating calls across coasts or with Asia-Pacific partners.

 From Statewide to Regional: The 1995 Split and the 971 Overlay

-Oregon's rapid population and business growth in the early 1990s consumed telephone numbers faster than forecasters had anticipated.
-On November 5, 1995, regulators split 503 by assigning area code 541 to the southern and eastern two-thirds of the state — the coast south of Lincoln City, the Cascade Range communities, the high desert, and the Rogue Valley — while Portland and the northwestern corridor retained the 503 prefix.
-Four years later, continued demand in the Portland metro prompted a second intervention.
-On July 1, 1999, area code 971 was introduced as a concentrated overlay for most of the 503 numbering plan area; on April 27, 2008, the overlay was extended to the remaining coastal rate centers in Clatsop and Tillamook counties, completing a full 503/971 overlay across all of northwestern Oregon.
-Since 2008, ten-digit dialing has been mandatory for every local call within the overlay — callers must include the area code even when reaching a neighbor on the same block.
-For another example of a high-demand urban market managing a full overlay complex, see how the 917 area code handles dense demand in New York City.
+On July 1, 1999, area code 971 was introduced as an overlay for most of the 503 numbering plan area.
+On April 27, 2008, the overlay was extended to the remaining coastal rate centers in Clatsop and Tillamook counties, completing a full 503/971 overlay across all of northwestern Oregon.
+Since 2008, ten-digit dialing has been required for every local call within the overlay.
+Callers must include the area code even when reaching a neighbor on the same block.

 Benefits of a Local 503 Number for Business

-- Trust signals — Portland consumers associate 503 with established local businesses, law firms, and healthcare providers
+- Trust signals — Portland consumers associate 503 with established local businesses, law firms, and healthcare providers.

-- Tech-corridor credibility — the 503 prefix is recognized throughout Oregon's semiconductor and software community in Hillsboro and Beaverton
+- Tech-corridor credibility — the 503 prefix is recognized throughout Oregon's semiconductor and software community in Hillsboro and Beaverton.

-- Salem government contacts — state agencies and contractors rely on 503 numbers for official correspondence
+- Salem government contacts — state agencies and contractors rely on 503 numbers for official correspondence.

-- Tourism and hospitality visibility — hotels, tour operators, and Willamette Valley wineries attract visitors who search for local contact numbers
+- Tourism and hospitality visibility — hotels, tour operators, and Willamette Valley wineries attract visitors who search for local contact numbers.

-- Remote-team presence — distributed companies can project a Portland address using a virtual 503 number while staff work anywhere
+- Remote-team presence — distributed companies can project a Portland address using a virtual 503 number while staff work anywhere.

 Get your 503 number today.